jlorieau/mollib/docs/cli/pa.rst

+.. _pa-command:

-pa - Partial Alignment
+pa - partial alignment
 ======================
-The ``pa`` command is used to fit residual dipolar couplings (RDCs) and residual anisotropic chemical shifts (RACSs, sometimes known as RCSAs) from partially aligned samples using NMR.
+The ``pa`` command is used to fit residual dipolar couplings (RDCs) and residual anisotropic chemical shifts (RACSs, sometimes known as RCSAs) from *partially aligned* samples using NMR.

 Usage
 -----